brettbuddin/lectric/README.md

 For example, let's provide a slider with next/previous buttons:

-    var slider = new Yum.TouchSlider();
+    var slider = new Lectric.TouchSlider();
     slider.init('.slider', {next: '.next', previous: '.previous'});

 ## Hook System

-Yum is designed to give you a great deal of visibility of its insides.
-To help you extend Yum, we've provided a simple hook system for you to tap into.
+Lectric is designed to give you a great deal of visibility of its insides.
+To help you extend Lectric, we've provided a simple hook system for you to tap into.
 Hooks have specific names and are invoked at specific times in the execution of the slider's timeline.

 Subscribing to a hook looks something like this: